-At the first race, on 15th September, the Endeavour is very much in command, but the Committee is forced to interrupt the race temporarily due to a sharp drop in wind.
-The boats set off again on the 17th on a windward-leeward course – at buoy 1, the Rainbow is out in front by 18 seconds, but in the home stretch the Endeavour streaks ahead and wins with a two-minute advantage.
+At the first race, on 15th September, the Endeavor is very much in command, but the Committee is forced to interrupt the race temporarily due to a sharp drop in wind.
+The boats set off again on the 17th on a windward-leeward course at buoy 1, the Rainbow is out in front by 18 seconds, but in the home stretch the Endeavor streaks ahead and wins with a two-minute advantage..

-During the second race, on a triangular course, Endeavour wins again, this time with a 51-second lead.
-With Sopwith’s Endeavour now two races in front, the boat enter the third, leeward-windward, race.
+During the second race, on a triangular course, Endeavor wins again, this time with a 51-second lead.
+With Sopwith's Endeavor now two races in front, the boat enter the third, leeward-windward, race.

-Half way throught, the crew of the Endeavour start to think that they have mistaken the direction of the buoy, and neither the navigator nor Sopwith himself is able to reassure the helmsman, who steers away, straight into the path of the oncoming Rainbow, a manoeuvre which loses them the race by three minutes.
+Half way throught, the crew of the Endeavor start to think that they have mistaken the direction of the buoy, and neither the navigator nor Sopwith himself is able to reassure the helmsman, who steers away, straight into the path of the oncoming Rainbow, a maneuver which loses them the race by three minutes.